 Before we discuss why these relationships don’t work, let’s make sure we’re all on the same page about what an open relationship is.
 This is a type of romantic relationship in which the participants agree that they can be physically and sexually intimate with other people.
 Participants can have several sexual partners in addition to their main relationship.
 The partners in an open relationship may be married or dating.

-To some, it may sound ideal, but there are several reasons why these arrangements tends to fail.
+To some, it may sound ideal, but there are several reasons why these arrangements tend to fail.
 Below are the reasons why you may want to avoid engaging in an open relationship.

 An open relationship can wreak havoc on a person’s confidence and self-esteem.
 As previously mentioned, open relationships create a platform for comparing yourself to your partner’s other partners.
 It’s easy to fear that other partners are prettier, smarter, more successful, or better sexually; leading your self-esteem to drop into dangerous and uncharted territories.